SphtKr/homebridge-itunes/README.md

 Then, add the camera device to HomeKit (all camera devices have to be added individually, they can't be attached to a bridge device).
 This is an experimental feature so please provide feedback!

+## Uninstall

+With the latest Homebridge API, devices are added persistently, meaning that uninstalling the `homebridge-itunes` module will not remove the devices from Homebridge.
+To remove the devices from HomeKit, either use the configuration mechanism in [Hesperus](https://itunes.apple.com/us/app/hesperus/id969348892?mt=8) described above, or manually remove the iTunes platform from your `config.json` file and restart Homebridge.
+After this, you can uninstall the module if you like (but it won't really do anything at this point).

 ## Known issues

-### Unable to remove/uninstall fully

-The latest Homebridge API requires the plugin to implement removal of individual devices on a bridge platform, and this has not been implemented yet...
-This should be coming soon, as it is causing folks problems.

 ### CPU Usage High

+It is believed that most of the high-CPU issues reported were actually due to bugs in the dependent AppleScript parsing modules in previous versions.
+As of 0.2.0-alpha1, there is only one AppleScript library being used and it is a new updated version which is not believed to have these problems.
+Be sure to update to 0.2.0-alpha1 or later if you are experiencing these problems.

-There may be high CPU usage in some applications.
+That said, there may be high CPU usage in some applications.
 As near as I can tell so far, this is a result of launching the `osascript` executable each time the plugin polls iTunes for its status.
 Since this is the only way I have to access iTunes and the `osascript` integration is provided in an upstream module, there is a limit to what I can do.
-I plan to introduce a configuration setting that will let you increase the polling interval (current default 2 seconds) if this is a problem for you.
-Suggestions welcome!
+At present, if this is a problem for you, your best course would be to use the [Hesperus](https://itunes.apple.com/us/app/hesperus/id969348892?mt=8) app to configure a longer polling interval in the iTunes platform preferences.
+(You can also do this without Hesperus by adding a `poll_interval` value in the platform in `config.json`, using a milliseconds value such as `5000` for five seconds.)
+The default is 2 seconds, so try a higher value.

+### Crashes on startup

+Previous crash-on-startup issues were due to version mismatches after upgrades.
+This is believed to be resolved as of version 0.2.0-alpha1.
+Please upgrade to 0.2.0-alpha1 or higher if you are experiencing this problem, and if you have already done so, please file an issue.